California Code § 101216.3(a): Teacher-Child Ratio

 Frequently Asked Questions

-What is Teacher-Child Ratio Requirements?
+What is Teacher-Child Ratio?

-How common is this citation?
+How common is the Teacher-Child Ratio citation?

-What triggers this citation?
+What triggers this citation during an inspection?

-How do I avoid this citation?
+How can I prevent this citation?

-What should I do if I get cited?
+What should I do if I receive this citation?

 Related Violations